-Las Vegas Resort Fees 2021
+Las Vegas Resort Fees 2023 & How to Avoid Them

 Love them or hate them (who would love them?), resort fees are not only becoming more prominent across the country, but they aren’t going anywhere (yet).
 As more and more properties implement resort fees and customers become more accustomed to them, I predict we will see resort fees as being the norm and not the exception.